japila-books/apache-spark-internals/docs/shuffle/IndexShuffleBlockResolver.md

 Error deleting index [path]
 ```

-NOTE: `removeDataByMap` is used exclusively when `SortShuffleManager` is requested to xref:SortShuffleManager.adoc#unregisterShuffle[unregister a shuffle] (remove a shuffle from a shuffle system).
+NOTE: `removeDataByMap` is used exclusively when `SortShuffleManager` is requested to SortShuffleManager.md#unregisterShuffle[unregister a shuffle] (remove a shuffle from a shuffle system).

 == [[stop]] Stopping IndexShuffleBlockResolver -- `stop` Method